josephdadams/CroniclePlugins/README.md

 Read more about how I am using these plugins here: https://techministry.blog/2020/07/16/automating-production-equipment-using-a-chromebox-and-a-scheduling-server/

 ## companion.py
+Allows buttons in Bitfocus Companion to be pressed remotely.
 Requires the following parameters:
 * `ip`: Text Field: IP address of the device running Bitfocus Companion
 * `port`: Text Field: TCP listening port in Companion (default of 51234)